dgraph-io/badger/README.md

   return bytes.HasSuffix(item.Key(), []byte("er"))
 }

-// KeyToList is called concurrently for every key.
+// KeyToList is called concurrently for chosen keys.
 This can be used to convert
 // Badger data into custom key-values.
 If nil, uses stream.ToList, a default
 // implementation, which picks all valid key-values. stream.KeyToList = nil

 // -- End of optional settings.

-// Send would be called serially until Stream ends. stream.Send = func(list *pb.KVList) error {
+// Send is called serially, while Stream.Orchestrate is running. stream.Send = func(list *pb.KVList) error {
   return proto.MarshalText(w, list) // Write to w.
 }